Paws behind bars logo of the Wisconsin Puppy Mill Project, Inc.

 A Note on Other Breed Registries:

-The AKC, founded in 1884, is the oldest and largest breed registry organization in the US, but not the only one.
-The UKC or United Kennel Club, was established in 1898 and is the second oldest breed registry in the US.
+The AKC, founded in 1884, is the oldest and largest breed registry organization in the US; the UKC or United Kennel Club, was established in 1898 and is the second oldest breed registry in the US.
+Both emphasize breeding for elimination of genetic disabilities, have club-wide codes of ethics for breeding and competitions, and now actively work to discourage irresponsible breeders.
+(Please see http://www.akc.org/ and/or www.ukcdogs.com/ for more information.)

-While some alternative breed registries were legitimately formed to promote and register established breeds, including those not recognized by the AKC, several new registries have been formed by puppy millers whose registry privileges have been revoked by the AKC or UKC due to complaints about breeding practices.
+While some alternative breed registries were legitimately formed to promote and register established breeds, including those not recognized by the AKC, many new registries have been formed by puppy millers whose registry privileges have been revoked by the AKC or UKC due to complaints about breeding practices, who are breeding so-called "hybrid dogs," or who just don't want to be bothered with the fees or paperwork required by the traditional kennel clubs.

 Tiny blue paw print bullet point